10 Operations and Analytics

 10.2.3 Defining our problem and establishing goals

-10.3 Measurement and analysis
+10.3 Measurment and analysis

 10.3.1 Data audit and capture